JGefroh/angular-styleguide/README.md

 * Don't worry about Angular 2.
 This approach considers Angular 2 a completely different framework.
 Attempting to reconfigure Angular 1 code to match Angular 2 code is a waste of mental energy and time.
 If a rewrite is ever required, and the framework you do select is Angular 2, you're going to have to do work anyways.
 Chances are a better framework will come along before you do.
 * Don't worry about ES6.
 This styleguide assumes ES6 doesn't exist.
 ES6 brings a lot of syntax changes which older browsers won't support without transpiling to ES5.
 The module system, while useful, is also something I find to be a maintenace burden (having to know file paths, etc.) compared to angular's module system.
 I'm sure most (if not all) of it can be automated away, but I haven't looked into that.
-Also, there's fewer developers that know ES6 - it reduces the mental burden of maintaining your programs.
+Also, there's fewer developers that know ES6 - it reduces another developer's mental burden of maintaining your programs.

 ## Tooling
 * Use a build tool.